C-Ratcliffe/221216_Proj-IS/README.md

 # 221216_Proj-IS

-Scripts (shell and r) for the 2022 Image Synthesis paper
+Scripts (zsh and r) for the 2025 Image Synthesis paper

 ## shell_scripts

-A collection of shell-compatible image preprocessing and metric extraction scripts (ran in Bash)
+A collection of shell-compatible image preprocessing and metric extraction scripts (ran in zsh)

 ## *.R